In death life is changed, not ended.

 Sister Rose Seraphine visits with a music student from St. Patrick Parnell Parish.

-Sr. Rose Seraphine Sagorski had a surprise visitor, Dan Goggin, in June 2015.
+in June 2015, Sr. Rose Seraphine Sagorski had a surprise visitor, Dan Goggin, writer and creator of Nunsense.